ansells/fullstack-take-home/frontend/README.md

 ### [TanStack](https://tanstack.com)

-This template is based on Vite React basic template and add these TanStacks:
+This template is based on Vite React basic template with these TanStacks technologies:

 - Router
 - Query
 - Form
-- Table

-## Features

-### Code Layout
+### Code Layout (under src folder)

+- `assets/` - Contains static assets such as images, etc.
+- `components/` - Contains all the UI components used in the project.
+- `components/common/` - Contains common components for basic elements such as buttons, etc.
+- `components/members/` - Higher-level components for displaying and editing team members.
+- `routes/` - Tanstack file-based routes for the main application pages
+- `service/` - API services, models and react-query hooks for interacting with the backend API.
+- `utils/` - Utility functions and constants used throughout the project.

 ### Running the project